Scented Geranium: Planting, Care, and Benefits

 Where to Plant a Scented Geranium?

 Pelargonium is a non-hardy perennial plant that cannot tolerate frost.
-This is why, in our climate, it is generally grown as an annual in the ground or planted in pots to be brought indoors during winter and placed back outside in May.
-It can survive outdoors in mild climates if winter temperatures do not drop below -4°C. This tender plant, native to South Africa, loves sun and dry soils.
+This is why, in our climate, it is generally grown as an annual in the ground or planted in pots to be brought indoors during winter and taken back outside in May.
+It can survive in the ground in mild climates if winter temperatures do not drop below -4°C. This delicate plant, native to South Africa, loves the sun and dry soils.
 It requires a minimum of 4 hours of sunlight per day.
-In the south of the country, it will tolerate partial shade.
-It is an undemanding plant that thrives in very well-drained soil, even chalky and occasionally dry in summer.
+In the southern regions of our country, it will tolerate partial shade.
+It is an undemanding plant that thrives in very well-drained soil, even if it is chalky and occasionally dry in summer.

 It tolerates summer drought well and fits perfectly in dry gardens or coastal areas.
 It quickly adds a floral and fragrant touch throughout the growing season.
 Plant it in flower beds, along pathways, in pots on the terrace, under a window where it will repel mosquitoes, or even in a conservatory.
-Scented geraniums also work wonderfully as a low hedge, always close enough to the house to enjoy their fragrance.
+Scented geraniums also make wonderful low hedges, always close to the house to enjoy their fragrance.

 Pelargonium crispum